DSOlab/widera_2023_access/PartB.md

 submitted to an international conference.
 The scientific papers to be published will be *open-access*.

+**Deliverable D4.4** Open access scientific paper in peer-reviewed journal on DORIS **Deliverable D4.5** Open access scientific paper in peer-reviewed journal on SLR **Deliverable D4.6** Open access scientific paper in peer-reviewed journal on VLBI **Deliverable D4.7** Publication at an international conference on DORIS **Deliverable D4.8** Publication at an international conference on SLR **Deliverable D4.9** Publication at an international conference on VLBI

+**Task 4.5 Organization of Two Summer Schools**

-**Deliverable D2.3.2**:
+**Deliverable D2.4.10**:
-Co-authorship of one scientific paper in peer-reviewed journal and one publication in international conference.

 ## 3.2 Capacity of participants and consortium as a whole